ittner/newslinkrss/README.md

 # Contributing

-For this project I started an experiment: I'm using [sourcehut](https://sr.ht/) for the code repository and other management tools, instead of the usual Github or Gitlab.
-That's the old-school way of doing things and most features just work without an user account.
+For this project I started an experiment: I'm using [sourcehut](https://sr.ht/) as the primary repository for code and other tools, leaving the usual Github and Gitlab as non-advertised mirrors.
+Sourcehut does everything by the old-school way and most features just work without an user account.
 Check the [project page](https://sr.ht/~ittner/newslinkrss/) there to see how it works.

-If this sounds too strange, just clone the repository with an `git clone https://git.sr.ht/~ittner/newslinkrss`, publish your fork somewhere and send an email with the branches to be merged to `~ittner/newslinkrss@lists.sr.ht` (that's correct.
-Tildes and slashes are valid for email addresses)
+If this sounds too strange, just clone the repository with an `git clone https://git.sr.ht/~ittner/newslinkrss`, publish your fork somewhere and send an email with the branches to be merged to `~ittner/newslinkrss@lists.sr.ht` (that's correct: tildes and slashes are valid characters for email addresses).

 If you change the code, please run in through pyflakes for static analysis and [black](https://pypi.org/project/black/) to ensure a consistent formatting.